Compositional equivalences based on Open pNets: Semantics of Open pNets

 \begin{example}[An open-transition] At the upper level, the $\symb{SimpleSystem}$ pNet of Figure \ref{SimpleProt:Impl} has 2 holes and $\symb{SimpleProtocol}$ as a sub-pNet, itself containing 3 pLTSs.
 One of its possible open transitions (synchronizing the hole $P$ with the $\symb{Sender}$ within the \emph{SimpleProtocol}) is:

-The global states here are triples, build as the product of states of the 3 pLTSs (remember the holes have no state).
-The assignment $Post$ uses the variable $\texttt{m}$ from the action of hole $\texttt{P}$ to set the value of the sender variable named $\texttt{s\_msg}$.
+The global states here are triples, the product of states of the 3 pLTSs (holes have no state).
+The assignment performed by the open transition uses the variable $\texttt{m}$ from the action of hole $\texttt{P}$ to set the value of the sender variable named $\texttt{s\_msg}$.

 \end{example}

 We build the semantics of open pNets as an open automaton over the states given by Definition~\ref{def-states}.
 The open transitions first project the global state into states of the leaves, then apply pLTS transitions on these states, and compose them with the sort of the holes.
 The semantics instantiates fresh variables using the predicate $\fresh(x)$, additionally, for an action $\alpha$, $\fresh(\alpha)$ means all variables in $\alpha$ are fresh.